baijifeilong/yber/README.md

-# BjWiber
+# Yber

 > A HTTP GUI client powered by Java

-BjWiber is a HTTP GUI client that support flexible arguments adjustment
+Yber is an HTTP GUI client that support flexible arguments adjustment

 ## Snapshot